pharmbio/cp_pipeline/README.md

 1. Sleep for a while before next iteration.

 ## Pipeline Gui: https://pipelinegui.k8s-prod.pharmb.io/

-- A GUI for inserting Analyses definitions into the Postgres ImageDB
+- A GUI for inserting analyses definitions into the Postgres ImageDB
+- Schedule new analyses for plate acquisitions.
+- Monitor planned, running and finished analyses.
+- Links to produced result files.

 ## Future: